shohag121/Feather/README.md

 # Feather
-Feather is a lightweight JS librery.
+Feather is a lightweight JS library.